oguerrer/oguerrer.github.io/ppi/index.md

 ## Context: the Sustainable Development Goals (SDGs)
-The 2030 Agenda Declaration of United Nations highlights the importance of understanding development as a process with numerous dimensions that interact with each other: "*The interlinkages and integrated nature of the SDGs are of crucial importance in ensuring that the purpose of the new Agenda is realized*".
-Traditionally, governments, NGOs and multilateral organizations have quantified progress in such numerous dimensions through development indicators.
-However, how can we make sense of hundreds of indicators when they are interdependent?
-Moreover, how can policymakers establish policy priorities when such interdependencies produce spillover effects and encourage the inefficient use of resources?
+The 2030 Agenda Declaration of the United Nations highlights the importance of understanding development as a process where numerous policy dimensions that interact with each other: "*The interlinkages and integrated nature of the SDGs are of crucial importance in ensuring that the purpose of the new Agenda is realized*".
+Governments, NGOs and multilateral organizations quantify the progress in these many policy issues through development indicators.
+However, how can we make sense of hundreds of indicators when they are interlinked?
+What effect does public expenditure have in the dynamics of these indicators?
+How can governments prioritize investing in certain issues in order to reach a set of goals?
+What policy issues can act as accelerators towards these goals?
+How can we evaluate the feasibility of of such goals?

+These and other related questions are intrinsically connected to the complexity of policy prioritization.